SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Pinkie turns and looks directly at you.
 "I need your help, I need you to stop reading, please!"

 As tears stream down her face, she sets the small marked pink tome in her lap and opens it up.
 She blows the sand off the page and begins to read aloud…

+***

+The sky rained lightning down onto the ground below, terrifying anypony even remotely close.
+The waves, tall as six ponies, crashed into the beach at a horrendous pace.
+A lone pony, Pinkie Pie, sits at the far side, tears flowing from her eyes wildly, as she plunges her pink plastic shovel into the sand.